Chapter 8: Vultures

 Now, under the glare of a sun at its zenith, I savored those ghostly words as I stood in the middle of the hook bridge over the Kafue River.
 I always stop after crossing the bridge, then walk back to its center to stand looking down at the slow eddies of the water.
 There is something deeply relaxing, even hypnotic to watch the slow roll of the river as it passes below my feet.

-Here, I like to equally slowly eat my sandwich, and sip the cup of hot sweet coffee from my thermos flask.
+Here, I like to leisurely eat my sandwich, and sip the cup of hot sweet coffee from my thermos flask.

 Three decades!
 Looking down at the river I wondered how much water had passed under the bridge.
 It’s a long time, and yet it is nothing.
 For thirty years, like the fantasy of returning to an unspoiled place, the ghost of a girl has walked beside me.
 Sophia always lurked at the edge of my awareness.

 In the warm humid coastal evening air of that far-away place and time, it had been for a brief hour that we sat side by side on a bench in a city garden.
 There, amidst the floral opulence, unknowingly for the last time, we touched and spoke, we laughed and embraced.
-I beheld her magnificence, with a ‘See you soon.’ as we parted.
+I beheld her magnificence.
+With a ‘See you soon.’ we parted.

 In the decades since, I have often wondered if she remembered me, what became of me, as I did of her.
 I am sure if I had made the correct, utterly agonizing choice, and returned in time, today I would believe in love, destiny and faithfulness.
 It would all be so obvious and easy.
 But a war intervened.
 If it had not I would probably be blander, more boring, a believer in constancy.